siddhi47/pyspark-recommentation/README.md

 ## Instruction

 Install Java 8.
-We will be isntalling java 8 using the sdkman.
+We will be installing java 8 using the [sdkman](https://sdkman.io).

 ```
 curl -s “https://get.sdkman.io" | bash